NicholasJYee/label_studio_private/README.md

 3. Verify that port 8080 is not in use by another application
 4. Check that the data directory has proper permissions

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.